luisatomo/PHPSymfonyTest/README.md

 **(6) Fire events when a client is created**
 ----------------------------------------------

-- Upon Client creation an new ClientCreationEvent should be fired.
+1. Upon any Client creation, a ClientCreationEvent event should be fired.
-- Need to create an event listener or subscriber for that event that should send 2 emails:
+2. An event listener/subscriber must detect that event and send 2 emails:
     - One to the user that created the Client
     - Another to the Company associated